reynanc/reynanc/README.md

-- Estudante de Tecnologia da Informação
+- Estudando para ser um futuro Analista de Sistema.

 <!---
 reynanc/reynanc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.